antonfirsov/docs/2020/03-Mar/Spark/DataFrame.md

 Let’s take a look at a more detailed, concrete example.
 [VectorUdfs.cs][12] is a program using the traditional Spark DataFrame.
 It reads in a Json file with people’s names and ages as input, stores the data in a DataFrame, and then uses a vector UDF to count the number of characters in each name, finally returning a set of ages + the number of characters in each respective age’s name.

-[VectorDataFrameUdfs.cs][13] is an updated program that accomplishes the same task with the Microsoft.Data.Analysis DataFrame.
+[VectorDataFrameUdfs.cs][13] is an updated program that accomplishes the same task with both a traditional DataFrame and the Microsoft.Data.Analysis DataFrame.

 Both programs use a Grouped Map Vector UDF and apply it very similarly.
 In VectorUdfs.cs, the code is as follows: